Police work to stop illegal sideshows, street racing in Kansas City - NewsBreak

 Kansas Coalition Against Sexual & Domestic Violence.
 Joyce Grover, executive director of the Kansas Coalition Against Sexual & Domestic Violence, Topeka, has announced she will retire in February after 11 years leading the organization.
 “In her time with KCSDV, Joyce has been a tireless advocate for victims and survivors of...

-INGLEWOOD, Calif. — Patrick Mahomes connected with Travis Kelce for their third touchdown of the game with 31 seconds remaining, and the Kansas City Chiefs rallied past the Los Angeles Chargers 30-27 on Sunday night to stay atop the AFC.
-Mahomes hit Kelce on a short crossing route that...
+INGLEWOOD, Calif.
+(AP) — Patrick Mahomes and Travis Kelce ended up putting on a performance that made The Fonz proud.
+Mahomes connected with Kelce for three touchdowns — including the go-ahead score with 31 seconds remaining — as the Kansas City Chiefs rallied past the Los Angeles Chargers 30-27 on Sunday night to stay atop the AFC.

+🏀 Jayhawks to play Wolfpack in opening round of the Battle 4 Atlantis Wednesday

+PARADISE ISLAND, Bahamas – No. 3 Kansas (4-0) takes a 15-game winning streak to the Battle 4 Atlantis when it will play North Carolina State (4-0) on Wednesday, Nov.
+23, at 11 a.m. in the Imperial Ballroom at Paradise Island, Bahamas.
+Kansas’ only other appearance in the Battle 4...

 Followers